harishasmi/ColtsWebDeveloperCourse/learnGit.md

 Replce the dbuser and dbpassword into the url provided by mongolab in your application

 Then deploy to heroku.
 Git add,commit and push

+Environment variables :

+export DATABASEURL=mongodb://localhost/yelp-camp  in terminal of your local machine

+In heroku, click on settings for the app and set the environment variable as a key value pair